 He just played three Tests for Pakistan, despite many felt he should have played more cricket, particularly after his impressive Test debut performance against Australia at MCG.
 He bowled extremely well and took 6 for 89 on his first appearance in the one-off Test in 1964-65.

-Arif’s father hadn’t failed in transmitting important mental and moral qualities to his children and both the brothers, Arif and Saeed, seemed under there father’s direct influence.
+Arif’s father hadn’t failed in transmitting important mental and moral qualities to his children, and both the brothers, Arif and Saeed, seemed under their father’s direct influence.
 Arif, indeed, though a man of marked individuality of character, a quick and acute observer, with much practical sagacity, was said not to have a natural flamboyance and talent.
-Arif Butt was famous for his accuracy, possessing a good bouncer and acclaimed leg cutters, along with his height and stamina.
+He was famous for his accuracy, possessing a good bouncer and acclaimed leg cutters, along with his height and stamina.

 By the seasons of 1957-58, Arif was an able club cricketer.
-Hence he worked really hard to reach test cricket till 1964-65.
-Finally, he was on they’re a tour to Australia at Melbourne in 1964-65 not only found a vigorous champion.
-A tall and lanky 19 years old Arif Butt (6-89 in his first bowling performance in Tests including the wickets of Bob Simpson, Bill Lawry, Brian Booth, Tom Veivers, David Sincock and Graham McKenzie).
+Hence, he worked really hard to reach test cricket till 1964-65.
+Finally, he was on their tour to Australia at Melbourne in 1964-65, not only found a vigorous champion.
+A tall and lanky 19 years old Arif Butt (6-89 in his first bowling performance in tests including the wickets of Bob Simpson, Bill Lawry, Brian Booth, Tom Veivers, David Sincock, and Graham McKenzie).

 A couple of Tests later, Pakistan’s new-ball attack was shared by Majid Khan and Asif Iqbal.
 On the tour of England in 1967, when Saleem Altaf was often the only recognized fast bowler.
 Hence, Arif Butt’s non-selection could have been ideal for Pakistan, but his inclusion was widely questioned.
 It was often suggested that his poor fielding skills and his temperament went against him.